Skip to main content

 Anesthesia

-In my practice, rhinoplasty is performed under general anesthesia and is an outpatient procedure.
-General anesthesia permits me to focus on the task at hand, achieving the best result, without having to attend to patient discomfort during the time of the procedure.
-There are some surgeons who will perform rhinoplasty under local anesthesia or with sedation – but I am not one of them.
-My goal is quality and patient satisfaction and I can only deliver this with a procedure performed under general anesthesia.
+In my practice, rhinoplasty surgery is performed under general anesthesia and is an outpatient procedure.
+General anesthesia allows me to focus on the task at hand, achieving the best result, without having to attend to patient discomfort during the procedure.
+Some surgeons will perform rhinoplasty under local anesthesia or with sedation, but I am not one of them.
+My goal is to deliver quality care and ensure patient satisfaction, which can only be achieved through procedures performed under general anesthesia.

 Discomfort (Often Minimal)